The Basics of Fatherhood: 5 Must-Read Parenting Books For Fathers

 “Be The Dad She Needs You to Be” by Kevin Leman

 On the other hand, little girls need their fathers just as much as boys do.
 In fact, many young women grow up to attest to the hurt that accompanied absent or abusive fathers.
 Fortunately, research recognizes and values the role of fathers, as does the author of this particular book.
 Dr. Kevin Leman writes about “The Indelible Imprint a Father Leaves on His Daughter’s Life,” and speaks to the importance of a dad’s role in child development.

 This moving book, filled with inspiring stories and practical tips, explores nine simple ways to have “unlimited patience, improved relationships, and positive lasting memories.”
 With a focus on better communication and connection with your kids, this book explores how all of the relationships in your life are interconnected and affect the way that you parent.
 This is a great, all-around book for multiple areas of your life as a father.

 Here at the Children’s Bureau, we celebrate dads – and we believe in you!
 We hope that these preparing for fatherhood books help you to grow and truly be the best dad that you can be.
 As you enter into this new season of your life, walk with confidence, take in the little moments, make memories, make mistakes, and learn all that you can.
-For more parenting resources, visit our website or if you live in Orange County, California, check out our Dads Matter program.
+For more parenting resources like toddler parenting book recommendations and indoor obstacle course ideas for kids, visit our website or if you live in Orange County, California, check out our Dads Matter program.